nathansantiago/nathansantiago/README.md

 </table>

 - 🔭 I'm currently working on Brightstar Ventures.
 I have teamed up with a group of highly motivated devs to create the tech solutions your company needs.
-- 🌱 I'm currently learning about improving user experience from the first impression of a product.
+- 🌱 I'm currently learning about theoretical computer science, probability, and hardware to improve my fundamentals.
 - 🤔 I'm looking for other passionate developers obsessed with building and startups.
 - 📫 How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-Nathan_Santiago-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/nathan-santiago/)